+4 Best Classic Book Trivia and Quizzes in United States

 What did someone leave at Poe's grave every year from 1949 to 2009?

-To Kill a MockingbirdWho wrote 'Leaves of Grass'?
+Roses and a bottle of cognacWho wrote 'Leaves of Grass'?

 Walt WhitmanWhat symbol is prominently featured in the novel "The Scarlet Letter"?